-Organise an Election Husting
+Organise an Election Hustings

-What is an Election Husting?
+What is an Election Hustings?

-A husting is a meeting where election candidates or parties debate policies and answer questions from the audience.
+A hustings is a meeting where election candidates or parties debate policies and answer questions from the audience.
 Hustings allow voters to hear the views of candidates or parties.
 This is our chance to make our voices heard and to hold those in power accountable.
 Don’t miss out!

 Let’s Grill the Candidates!

-As Deaf and Disabled people’s organisations, we know that political hustings can often be inaccessible to our communities.
-We also know that our voices are often unheard in the political arena.
+As Deaf and Disabled people’s organisations, we know that political hustings can often be inaccessible to our communities and that our voices are often unheard in the political arena.
+That’s why we’re calling on you to organise hustings specifically for Deaf and Disabled voters!

 Crucial Tips for Impartiality During Elections